iconify/documentation/documents/pages/api/css.md

 src: api/mdi.css
 ```

-Using icons in HTML is easy: use a placeholder elememt with class names for icon set and for icon:
+Using icons in HTML is easy: use a placeholder element with 2 class names: class name for an icon set and class name for icon:

 ```html
 <span class="icon--openmoji icon--openmoji--axe"></span>